EskoDijk/ot-registrar/README.md

 ## Versioning

+Release notes for versions are kept in MD files in [releases](releases).
 OT Registrar follows the [Semantic Versioning guidelines](http://semver.org/) for release cycle transparency and to maintain backwards compatibility.
 OT Registrar's versioning is independent of the Thread protocol specification version.

 ## License